lucavivenzo/wishlistApp/README.md

 ### Architecture Overview

 WishlistApp is built using a client-server architecture.
 The client-side, responsible for the web interface, is developed using Bootstrap, while the server-side logic is powered by the Spring Boot framework.
 The application follows a RESTful API design.

 WishlistApp uses a PostgreSQL database for storing user data, wishlists, events, and more.
-You can configure the database connection in the `application.properties` or `application.yml` file:
+You can configure the database connection in the `application.properties` file.

 # Authentication and Security